Target Australia: Wesfarmers era

-Despite its great brand recognition, Target as a large-format retail offering was potentially cannibalising sales from sister group Kmart and didn't offer a great enough point of difference compared to Myer and David Jones.
+Despite its great brand recognition, Target as a large-format retail offering was potentially cannibalising sales from sister group Kmart and did not offer a great enough point of difference compared to Myer and David Jones.
 On Target Australia's website, they attributed the cause of the closures as "improving the commercial viability of the business and to support the thousands of people we employ... we need to adapt our business — to make it smaller, more focused, less complex and more digitally enabled so we can better serve our customers both in store and online."

 In early 2022 Target had launched their new rebrand which they called "That's Target".
 Over the month of February they launched new ads that told a story of daily struggles of life and ended with the catch phrase such as "That's quality.
 That's Target".

+In July 2023, Wesfarmers announced it would reorganise Target and Kmart internally and run them as one combined business.